 Per long-standing policy, Gilman Scholars are permitted to study or intern only in locations with a Level 1 or 2 Travel Advisory.
 For programs starting on or after January 1, 2022, Gilman Scholars will be able to participate in programs in a select number of locations with Level 3 Travel Advisories.
 The program location must be a Level 1 or 2, or an approved Level 3 Travel Advisory exception location, at the start of the program.
 Gilman scholars must fully comply with their host country’s visa and entry requirements, including those related to vaccinations, quarantine, and testing.

 The full list of countries is listed below.
-Please note that this list of Level 3 exceptions will be updated every TUESDAY by 12pm (EST).
+Please note that this list of Level 3 exceptions will be updated as changes occur.

 Students traveling to Approved Selected Level 3 Countries must: